exascale-genomics/mvp-wgs-sv/parliament2_readme.md

 1. **Download files from GIAB site**

 Download the bam (mapped on GRCh37), reference (GRCh37) and VCF files from GIAB server for hg002 (We use the GRCh37 as reference as the SV calls in GIAB v0.6 truth set have been made using it as the reference and not GRCh38)\
+\
 Location of 60X bam file: https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/NIST_HiSeq_HG002_Homogeneity-10953946/NHGRI_Illumina300X_AJtrio_novoalign_bams/ \
 Download bam file by using 'wget https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/NIST_HiSeq_HG002_Homogeneity-10953946/NHGRI_Illumina300X_AJtrio_novoalign_bams/HG002.GRCh38.60x.1.bam' \
+Note: This bam file was not formatted properly for using directly as input to Parliament2.
+It was first converted to fastq read files using Parabricks *bam2fq* tool and then a new bam file was created using Parabricks *fq2bam* (add the commands)
 \
 Location of reference file: https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/release/references/GRCh37/ \
 Download reference file using: 'wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/reference/phase2_reference_assembly_sequence/hs37d5.fa.gz' \